vectordotdev/vector/docs/usage/configuration/sinks/clickhouse.md

   #

   [sinks.clickhouse_sink.tls]
-    # Absolute path to an additional CA certificate file, in PEM format.
+    # Absolute path to an additional CA certificate file, in DER or PEM format
+    # (X.509).
     #
     # * optional
     # * no default